abrahamgue05/Learning_C_Language/Youtube/C_Memory_Managment/Chapter_10_Refcounting_GC/Chapter_10.md

     - Find all the variable that are directly reference by the stack frames.

-    - Trace through all of the conections of those variables to find anyother that are referenced.
+    - Trace through all of the connections of those variables to find any other that are referenced.

-    - Once traced those who are directly and indriectly referenced are marked and those who are not referenced can be sweep.
+    - Once traced those who are directly and indirectly referenced are marked and those who are not referenced can be sweep.

-    - More complex but can handled certain cases that at least naive reference counting can't handle, like cicles.
+    - More complex but can handled certain cases that at least naive reference counting can't handle, like cycles.

-    - Dosent require to do operation every single time that is touched or references a variable.
+    - Doesn't require to do operation every single time that is touched or references a variable.

     - First described by John McCarthy in 1960, primarily for managing memory in ((lisp)).